exercism/DEPRECATED.x-api/CONTRIBUTING.md

 * [exercism/xelixir](https://github.com/exercism/xelixir)
 * [exercism/xpython](https://github.com/exercism/xpython)

+You can also navigate to each language repository from this repository via the `problems` directory at the root of the repository.
+Each entry there is a link to the relevant submodule's repository.

-If there are any special considerations when contributing to a language, then these will be listed in the README for that specific repository.
+**If there are any special considerations when contributing to a language, then these will be listed in the README for that specific repository.**

 Each problem consists of: